-Every participant will obtain obligatory avalanche equipment (ABS backpacks, transceivers, shovels, probes).
+Every participant will obtain obligatory avalanche equipment (avalanche backpacks, transceivers, shovels, probes).
 Before setting off the guides will instruct the participants of how to act on the slopes (avalanche safety training).
 Every helicopter is equipped with a first-aid kit which also has necessary equipment for transportation if injured.
 The connection between the guides, pilots and “earth” is obtained by using satellite phones.

 Over the course of studying, the students attend and pass numerous and long-lasting courses which include an alpine course for ski guides, a first aid course, an avalanche course (after passing which, the future guides obtain a Canadian Avalanche Association Certificate), 2 ski-touring courses and a final examination course.
-These courses are controlled and done in accordance with the methods and requirements of the Canadian Association.